MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/app-services/identity-and-access-management.md

     unauthorized access or changes, and to take appropriate action.
 - Utilize system-assigned [managed identities](/azure/app-service/overview-managed-identity?tabs=dotnet) to securely access AAD-protected backend resources, This allows you to control which resources the app service has access to and what permissions it has for those resources.
 - For automated deployment purposes, set up a [service principal](/azure/active-directory/develop/app-objects-and-service-principals) that has the minimum required permissions to deploy from the CI/CD pipeline.
 - Enable diagnostic logging "AppServiceHTTPLogs" access logs for Azure App Service.
-This will provide detailed logs that can be used to diagnose issues with your app and monitor access request, in addtion to Azure Monitor activity log that provides insight into subscription-level events.
+This will provide detailed logs that can be used to diagnose issues with your app and monitor access request, in addition to Azure Monitor activity log that provides insight into subscription-level events.
 - Review and follow the recommendations outlined in the [Identity and Access Control section](/security/benchmark/azure/baselines/app-service-security-baseline?toc=/azure/app-service/toc.json#identity-and-access-control) of the Azure security baseline for App Service.

 Overall, the goal of identity and access management for the landing zone accelerator is to ensure that the deployed app and its associated resources are secure and can be accessed only by authorized users.
 This can help protect sensitive data and prevent unauthorized access or misuse of the app and its resources.